miniprime1/i-want-to-make-gf/readme.md

-# Project: "I want to make GF."
+# Project: "I want to make gf."

 ## Problem: Begining.
  - My friend sent me a picture that explain how to make a gf: type a lot of "1"